MrR0807/Notes/understanding-parquet-file.md

 }
 ```

 #### Looking for name

 Let's explore another issue.
-Searching by indexes is fast enough.
-However, if I'd like to search index by name and we had several files, I would have to
+Searching by indexes is fast.
+However, if I'd like to search index by name and we had several files, I would have to traverse each fully.

 ##### Bloom Filter